Purchase Guide: IBM System Storage DCS3700 – Specifications and Reviews

 DCS3700 offers two different RAID modules:

-• Dual-active, intelligent array controllers with 2 GB (upgradeable to 4 GB), providing 8 GB of cache for the subsystem and support up to 180 disk drives in three enclosures.
+• Dual-active, intelligent array controllers with 2 GB (upgradeable to 4 GB) provide 8 GB of cache for the subsystem and support up to 180 disk drives in three enclosures.

 • Performance Module Controllers, dual-active, intelligent array controllers with up to 24 GB, providing 48 GB of total cache for the subsystem and support up to 360 disk drives in six enclosures.

 Dual controller configurations are the only compatible configuration on IBM DCS3700.
-Dual controller configurations provide redundant access to disk storage.
-In case of any controller or I/O path failure, the other controller establishes access to disk drives and ensures continuity of the process.
+They provide redundant access to disk storage.
+In case of any controller or I/O path failure, the other controller establishes access to disk drives and ensures process continuity.

 Power supply